 - Adoption Develop2Build policy rules (Government Gazette, 16 June 2015; in Dutch);

 - Letter to Parliament on DRIVE and Develop2Build launch (16 June 2015; in Dutch).

-The Develop2Build programme is administered by the Netherlands Enterprise Agency on behalf of the Dutch Ministry of Foreign Affairs.
+The Netherlands Enterprise Agency carries out the Develop2Build programme on behalf of the Dutch Ministry of Foreign Affairs.
 Develop2Build is part of the Aid, Trade and Investment Agenda of the Minister for Foreign Trade and Development Cooperation.
 The programme is aimed at promoting inclusive economic growth in developing countries.